coinbase/cb-cookie-manager/packages/cookie-banner/README.md

 Modal to allow user's to choose their cookie preferences.

-This modal must be a child of `cb-cookie-manager` Provider.
+This modal must be a child of `@coinbase/cookie-manager` Provider.
 It takes the following props:

 ```typescript
 onClose: () => void: Callback to close the modal